 Kripalu Yoga is a conscious practice of physical yoga postures, breathing exercises and relaxation techniques for integrating body, mind and spirit.

-I began my exploration with yoga in 2007.
-In a short time, yoga became a tune-up for my body and a tool for mindfulness.
-My amazing experience and love for yoga has led me to becoming a teacher, enabling me to share and inspire others.
+Chana began her exploration with yoga in 2007.
+In a short time, yoga became a tune-up for her body and a tool for mindfulness.
+Her amazing experience and love for yoga has led Chana to becoming a teacher, enabling her to share and inspire others.

 John – E-YRT 500